seanmarcia/pythonforgood.org/faq.md

 All experience levels are welcome!
-We have a wide variety of skill levels ranging from those who have next to no experience, all the way up to very senior people who work at places like Github and LivingSocial.
+We have a wide variety of skill levels ranging from those who have next to no experience, all the way up to very senior people who work at places like Github and PDX Coding Guild.
 The event is as much about learning as it is about building great things.
 Groups are very collaborative and you'll definitely have the opportunity to work closely with others on a variety of tasks.